(This post may contain affiliate links. Please read our disclosure policy for more information.)

 13. Experience the Theater on the Trails

-Theater and a hike??
-Yes!
+Hiking in Colorado takes a spot on many Colorado bucket lists, but you can make the experience even more interesting by adding a little theater to your hike.
 Hike the trails at Chautauqua with the actors, who make stops along the way to act out scenes of classic plays.
 Buy tickets early – this tops the list of things to do in Boulder and shows sell out quickly.
 See the schedule and buy tickets at http://www.artsintheopen.org.

 Baseline Rd & 9th St, Boulder